Access to drinking water

 Drinking water by source

 Data on access to drinking water in India comes from the National Sample Survey which in various rounds has asked a large representative sample of Indian households what their principal source of drinking water is.
-The most recent such data comes from the 78th round of the survey, conducted in 2020-21, where over a million people across all states were surveyed[2].
+The most recent such data comes from the 79th round of the survey, conducted in 2022-23, where over a million people across all states were surveyed[2].

 Hand pumps or tube wells are the single largest source of drinking water for rural Indians, while piped water is the biggest source for urban Indians.
+Bottled water has become a key source of drinking water, now serving 15% of urban households

-There are some key peculiarities at the state level.
-Bottled water (which includes home delivered cans of water) has become an important source of drinking water in the southern states, and in Andhra Pradesh and Telangana in particular.
+Bottled water (which includes home delivered cans of water) has become an important source of drinking water in the southern states; in Andhra Pradesh, Karnataka and Telangana in particular, over a quarter of households get their drinking water primarily from bottled water.
 In Kerala, on the other hand, household wells are the most important source of drinking water in both the rural and urban parts of the state.

 Progress on tap water